sparkfun/SparkFun_Qwiic_WAV_Trigger_Pro/docs/hardware_overview.md

 </figure>

 * Up to 4096 uncompressed 16-bit, 44.1kHz mono and stereo WAV files (CD Quality)
-* Polyphonic - Play and mix 24 tracks independently and simultaneously with independent pitch control
+* Polyphonic - Play and mix up to 24 tracks independently and simultaneously with independent pitch control
 * MIDI notes can trigger up to 8 independent actions, routing tracks to any combination of outputs
 * Up to 8 velocity range assignments per note to trigger alternate samples
 * Each event provides independent pitch offset (in cents) allowing for true multi-sampling